Etiquette, for everyone’s comfort

 To help make your tattoo experience the best one it can be, here’s a list of some “Dos and Don’ts” for your visit to Odyssey Tattoo:

-Tattoo studios are not really a place for children.
+- Tattoo studios are not a place for children.
 There are many hazards for children to be exposed to; it is an adult environment; and they can be very distracting to you, your artist and other clients.
-While we allow children in our studio, your artist will really appreciate it if you can find a sitter for the kids so that you can come to the studio without them.
+We do not allow anyone under the age of 18 in our studio.

 If all you have is a certain amount, ask the artist up front if he/she can work with that budget.
 If they cannot, then wait and save up until you have the full amount.
 If you can’t afford the tattoo you want, talk to your artist and see if there’s a way to work out a payment plan (multi-session/pay-as-you-go) or wait and save up.
 If you settle for something else, or even a smaller version than you really want, you’ll more than likely end up regretting it.
 People who “price shop” for tattoos end up with inferior tattoos.
 Don’t let that happen to you.
 It will cost you more in the long run.
 Trust us.